 This 15-mile loop in the Everglades is the closest spot for long-distance hiking near Miami.
 A pretty accessible and easy trail all year round, Shark Valley takes you deep into the Everglades where you’ll be able to take in the gorgeous landscape and natural wildlife of South Florida.
 Its midway point, a 45-foot observation tower, especially offers swiping views of the wetlands.
 The trail is all paved which makes it quite accessible to everyone, but be mindful of the bikers that you may run into along the way!

 Where: 36000 SW 8th St, Miami, FL 33194

 2. Matheson Hammock Park Trail

 Located in Coral Gables, Matheson Hammock Park is one of the closest hiking destinations to the Magic City.
 The park centers around a marina and a man-made atoll pool, while its nature trails offer a stunning trip through rugged terrain and tropical trees in one of the area’s portions of ancient hammock.

 Where: 9610 Old Cutler Road, Coral Gables, FL 33156

 3. Oleta River State Park

 Some of the harder trails on our list, Oleta River State Park’s paths are mainly designed for mountain bikers offering pedestrians a more moderate challenge when it comes to hiking through the park.
-The trail loop is almost 2 miles long but those wishing to add an extra couple of miles can veer off through the various offshoot paths along the main trail.
+The loop is almost 2 miles long, but those wishing to add an extra couple of miles and explore further can veer off through the various offshoot paths along the main trail.

 4. Florida Trail, Big Cypress